undergrad-partner-school

 Student Organizations

-There are 237 student organizations and groups with open membership at this school.
-That includes sororities and fraternities.
-3 percent of male and 3 of female students participate actively in different organizations at University of Northern Iowa.
-The student organization that has the biggest membership is Accounting Club, followed by Dance Marathon and National Society of collegiate Scholars.
+The number of student organizations and groups with open membership at this school is 237.
+This number includes sororities and fraternities.
+At this school, 3% of male students are members of social organizations, while that percentage is 3 for female students.
+The most popular student organization is Accounting Club, followed by Dance Marathon and National Society of collegiate Scholars.
 Other popular student organizations at this school are Panther eSports and St. Stephen the Witness Catholic Student Center.

-If you are interested in music, you can join the University of Northern Iowa band or chorus.
+Those interested in music can join the University of Northern Iowa band or chorus.
 For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, University of Northern Iowa publishes its own newspaper and has its own radio station.
+You have a talent for media and communication?
+University of Northern Iowa publishes its own newspaper and has its own radio station.

 Student Services

-At University of Northern Iowa, there are many amenities required for a pleasant and safe life on campus.
+University of Northern Iowa offers a number of services important for a pleasant and safe life on campus.

 There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates around the clock.
-The after-hours transportation/escort service is available.
+Dormitory entrances at the school are electronically operated.
+There is a 24-hour security patrol.
+The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of University of Northern Iowa.

 All in all, campus life at University of Northern Iowa is rich and vibrant and provides everything most students need.